HydrogenxPi/bit14/README.md

 Otherwise, it falls back on a generic solution.
 On other compilers, a fully generic solution is used.
 All function descriptions on cppreference.com apply exactly to the functions in this header with the following exceptions:

-* All functions in this header exist within namespace bit14.
+* All functions and enums in this header exist within namespace bit14.
 * Extended integer types are not supported.
 * The target platform must use the ILP32, LLP64 or LP64 data model,
   meaning char = 1 byte, short = 2 bytes, int = 4 bytes,